Charco Azul and Cuevas Arenales

 Pay close attention to this section, even if you don’t pay attention to anything else we’ve written here

 This whole area is at the bottom of a dead-end, single-lane, steep road that the water company uses to reach their pumping station and dam.
-Because of the recent exposure on social media, this area will get more and more popular, crowded, and difficult to access.
 It is a very steep and slippery hill to get down/up.
+As tempting as it seems, do not try to try down this hill unless you have and know how to use a 4×4 vehicle.

 1. This area is probably not for little kids or the elderly.
-The walk down to the river is about 10-15 minutes, the pools are deep, and the road, caves, and rocks are slippery and dangerous if you slip or fall.
+The walk down the hill to the river is about 10-15 minutes, the pools are deep, and the road, caves, and rocks are slippery and dangerous if you slip or fall.

 4. Leave NOTHING of value in your car…..maybe even leave it open.
 Smash and grabs occasionally happen when parked down the hill.